Gair Affair: The Night of the Long Prawns

 The Senate sat through until 12:30 am on the morning of 3 April, and Gair did not finally leave for home until around 3 am.
 About 90 minutes earlier, at 1:40 am, Bjelke-Petersen announced to the Queensland Parliament that the Governor had, on his recommendation, issued writs for the election of five senators at 11 pm on 2 April.

-Labor had been stymied, and the evening of 2–3 April 1974 has been known ever since in Australian political discourse as "The Night of the Long Prawns" thanks to a newspaper headline in The Australian of 4 April, to an article written by Bob Baudino.
+The ALP had been stymied, and the evening of 2–3 April 1974 has been known ever since in Australian political discourse as "The Night of the Long Prawns" thanks to a newspaper headline in The Australian of 4 April, to an article written by Bob Baudino.

 On 3 April, Vince Gair was expelled from the party of which he had been leader until just over four months earlier.
 At this time he said to his erstwhile DLP colleagues, "I've carried you, bastards, for years, and now you can all go to buggery!"